protocol/research-website/content/posts/202105-berkeley/index.md

 You can take [Filecoin](https://filecoin.io/) as an example of a decentralised and incentivised storage network.
 Miners provide storage and participate in the blockchain network, proving that they indeed keep data stored according to the deals they signed.
 Then, there are applications that can use the base storage layer on which to build different features, optimisation, and functionality.
 For instance, there can be file storage applications, similar to the cloud services that we have today: see for instance Chainsafe’s [Files](https://files.chainsafe.io/), or video storage and streaming services: see [file.video](https://file.video).
 If any of those businesses shut down, the users’ data will still be available on the Filecoin network -- of course, without the functionality and features that the applications provide.

 *Q: Is there only one IPFS?
-Or variants like the several different blockchains?*
+Or are there variants like the several different blockchains?*

 A: There is one public IPFS network, but running the IPFS stack does not mean that one has to connect to the public network.
 You can run the IPFS stack as a private network among the nodes of your network or users of your application.
 Furthermore, all of the protocols and constructions of the IPFS stack (e.g., libp2p, IPLD) can be used independently of the rest of the protocol stack.